Quantum Phases and Correlations Drive the Dynamics of Macroscopic Quantum Tunneling Escape in Quantum Simulators: Conclusions

 \section{Conclusions}

 We have demonstrated that two quantum phases, the superfluid and Mott insulator, show distinct macroscopic quantum tunneling escape dynamics.
-This result is complementary to the Kibble-Zurek mechanism, in that non-equilibrium dynamics are determined primarily by the characteristics of quantum phases in the ground state, and change radically across a quantum phase transition.
+These dynamics show many surprising features beyond previously known tunneling regimes, such as the here newly introduced quantum fluctuation rate to characterize quantum correlations which prove to be key to the tunneling process.
 To demonstrate this new regime of macroscopic quantum tunneling, we evolved an entangled initial state of the Bose-Hubbard Hamiltonian modeling cold atoms in optical lattice quantum simulators trapped behind a narrow barrier of controlled height.
-We found the effects persisted even in the mesoscopic regime of 10 particles on 10 sites accessible to many present or near-term quantum simulator platforms beyond cold atoms~\cite{altman2019quantum}, and are therefore experimentally realizable.
+We found the effects persisted even in the mesoscopic regime of 10 particles on 10 sites accessible to many present or near-term quantum simulator platforms beyond cold atoms~\cite{altman2021quantum}, and are therefore experimentally realizable.

-The subsequent dynamics were first characterized by analogies to single-particle tunneling, where highly non-exponential decay was observed.
+The subsequent dynamics were first characterized by a measure drawn from standard tunneling, namely the atom number escape rate.
+In single-particle tunneling this is well-known to be a decaying exponential.
+We found instead a highly non-exponential decay which depends strongly on the quantum phase.
 In the weakly-interacting superfluid regime tunneling dynamics were found to be wave-like, with coherent interference patterns in the escape region, and decay was rapid and non-exponential, leading to a rapidly diminishing and non-constant tunneling rate.
 This is interpreted as due to the single-particle energy (equivalent to a chemical potential) dropping relative to the barrier height.
 In the strongly-interacting Mott insulator regime we found particle-like tunneling, which was interpreted as suppression of two-particle tunneling events by the Mott gap.
 The tunneling rate was found to also be non-constant, was an order of magnitude smaller despite stronger repulsive interactions, and decreased nearly linearly.
 Overall, this effect is caused by the resistance of a Mott insulator to particle flow or mass current.
+However, to understand these surprisingly non-exponential behaviors better it was necessary to go beyond single-particle measures and examine correlations.
+This again emphasizes the role the quantum phase plays in the tunneling dynamics, as quantum phases are best characterized by quantum correlations.